Suzy Crothers

 I’m pleased to share that the Less Alone, More Alive! project has been awarded development funding by the Beckenham Theatre Trust.
 The funding is supporting the development of the project in collaboration with Pilgrims Hospice, exploring creating a pilot creative wellbeing programme for 16-18 year olds to fit with government principles on education around Death, Dying, Grief and Loss.

-Looking ahead, Troubled will have a residency at HOME Manchester in May 2026 and will also be presented at the Mac, Belfast as part of the Cathedral Arts Festival in May 2026.
+Troubled has had a residency at HOME Manchester, May 2026 and has also be presented at the Mac, Belfast as part of the Cathedral Arts Festival, May 2026.
+We are pleased to announce Troubled will be coming to The Nest, Chichester in November 2026.

 Further dates for Troubled in 2026/27 will be announced soon.